Wei Jinshan: PLA Navy

 After decades of service in the army, Wei transferred to the PLA Navy in July 1985 to serve as the sole Deputy Political Commissar under Li Yaowen.
 He was awarded the rank of vice admiral in September 1988.
 In April 1990, he succeeded Li as Political Commissar of the Navy, serving alongside Commander Zhang Lianzhong.
 He retired in December 1993.

 Wei became an alternate member of the 12th Central Committee of the Chinese Communist Party in 1982, and was elected a full member of the 13th and 14th Central Committees, serving from 1987 to 1997.
 He was also a delegate to the 5th National People's Congress.

+Death

+Wei Jinshan died in Nanjing on 8 December 2023, at the age of 96.

 Honours

-Wei is a recipient of the Order of Liberation (Third Class).
+Wei was a recipient of the Order of Liberation (Third Class).
 For his service in the Korean War, he was awarded the Order of the National Flag (Third Class) by the North Korean government.
 Before his retirement, he was awarded the Order of Friendship (Second Class) by North Korea in October 1992.
 In July 1998, he was awarded the Order of Independence (独立功勋荣誉章) by the Central Military Commission.

 In September 2015, the 70th anniversary of the surrender of Japan, CCP general secretary Xi Jinping awarded the Medal of Honour to 30 people who made major contributions to the victory over Japan.
 Wei was one of the recipients.